Tackling corruption in sport

 EPAS fully supports the Sport Governance Observer 2017-2018 Project, which is being run by "Play the Game" with the support of the European Union.
 This will enable non-EU countries from the Council of Europe’s 47 Member States to join the process.

-EPAS is also co-ordinating a UNESCO activity, within the Kazan Action Plan, to develop guidelines on integrity in sport to tackle problems including: doping, match fixing, sexual harassment and abuse and spectator violence.
+EPAS co-ordinated a UNESCO activity, within the Kazan Action Plan, to develop guidelines on integrity in sport to tackle problems including: doping, match fixing, sexual harassment and abuse and spectator violence.

 EPAS is interested in supporting independent research on the implementation of good governance by sports organisations.